 Standing With The “People Of The Cross”

 In recent months we have witnessed unspeakable atrocities against ancient Christian communities in the Middle East.
-In mid-February the beheading of 21 Coptic Christians in Libya at the hands of ISIS militants captured attention around the world.
+In mid-February the beheading of 21 Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians in Libya at the hands of ISIS militants captured attention around the world.

 In a graphic video of the killings, the terrorists referred to their captives as the “people of the cross” before beheading them.